New & Used Chevrolet Malibu: In Depth

 Shopping for a new Chevrolet Malibu?
 MSRP: $21,995 - $29,700

 GET A FREE PRICE QUOTE

-The Chevrolet Malibu is a mid-size sedan that competes right in the heart of the family sedan segment.
-It faces off against the Toyota Camry, Nissan Altima, Honda Accord, as well as the Hyundai Sonata and Ford Fusion.
+The Chevrolet Malibu is a mid-size sedan that competes with the Toyota Camry, Honda Accord, Hyundai Sonata, and the Ford Fusion.

-For more details on prices, options, and specifications, see our full review of the 2013 Chevrolet Malibu.
+For more details on prices, options, and specifications, see our preview of the 2014 Chevrolet Malibu.
+You can also review the Chevy Malibu vs. its competition.
+And be sure to check out The Car Connection's full coverage of the 2013 Chevrolet Malibu.

 There's been a Chevy Malibu in GM's lineup for decades, since the 1960s.
 It was a rear-wheel-drive sedan throughout the 1980s, but then transformed for 1997 into a smaller front-wheel-drive four-door sedan to replace the Corsica sedan.
 The last 15 years of Malibus haven't necessarily been known for advanced features or swift performance, but they have a reputation for providing good value.